 People who like Abuja also like…

-Abuja is rightly referred to as the “jump-off city” to tour Nigeria.
+Abuja rightly refers to as the “jump-off city” to tour Nigeria.
 After you visit Abuja, you may wish to get a more wholesome taste of the country.
 The following cities are also great places to visit;